 An intimate documentary directed by Reiner Holzemer follows a year in the life of the Belgian designer as he reveals the creative process behind four collections

 Dries Van Noten is one of the most unassuming figures in fashion.
-Guided by instinct and intuition, he is a romantic in the true sense of the word.
 In an industry which otherwise moves at an impossible pace, he is a thinking, feeling designer, and for more than 25 years, he has remained independent in the face of fashion’s runaway globalisation.

 Despite his relatively low profile, Van Noten is a veteran designer and celebrated his 100th show in March this year.
 A master of print, pattern and texture, he emerged from Antwerp’s Royal Academy of Fine Arts in the early ‘80s as part of a group of designers including Walter van Beirendonck and Ann Demeulemeester, often referred to collectively as the Antwerp Six.
 Since launching his namesake label in 1986, he has become widely respected as a designer who has forged his own path.